Migrate from Helicone · 2026

 Step 2.
 Swap the base URL

 Helicone routes through https://ai-gateway.helicone.ai (or the olderhttps://oai.helicone.ai/v1).
-Spanlens routes through https://server.spanlens.io/proxy/<provider>.
+Spanlens routes through https://api.spanlens.io/proxy/<provider>.
 The auth header stays the same shape; only the key value changes.

 OpenAI